-The water heater by-pass valves are located on the side or top of the water heater and are accessed from inside the trailer.
-To use the water heater set the valves to normal position, shut off valve B - open valves A and C. In some models the valves may be in a horizontal pattern rather than the vertical shown in the illustration.
-Valve operating sequence will be the same.
-Access to the valves in most units is through the lavatory cabinet door; on others it will be necessary to remove a lavatory cabinet drawer.
+The water heater by-pass valve is located on the back the water heater and are accessed from inside the trailer.
+Access to the valve in most units is through the lavatory cabinet door; on others it will be necessary to remove a lavatory cabinet drawer.